ansforge/SAMU-Hub-Sante/hub/README.md

 ## Hub Santé
-This directory contains all the code needed for the Hub Santé itself (RabbitMQ and Disptacher).
+This directory contains all the code needed for the Hub Santé itself (RabbitMQ and Dispatcher).

 ### Local development
-To run it locally, create an [application-XXX.properties file](./src/main/resources/application-rfo.properties) and, in the `hub/` folder, run `gradle bootRun --args='--spring.profiles.active=local,XXX'`
+To run it locally, create an [application-XXX.properties file](dispatcher/src/main/resources/application-rfo.properties) and, in the `hub/dispatcher` folder, run `gradle bootRun --args='--spring.profiles.active=local,XXX'`